stevana/hot-swapping-state-machines2/README.md

 type Name = String
 ```
 Notice how the state type of the state machines is existentially quantified,
-meaning each state machine can have it's own state.
+meaning each state machine can have its own state.

 ### Deployment